noir-lang/noir/docs/docs/how_to/how-to-oracles.md

 - Write your own logic around Oracles and how to write a JSON RPC server to make them work with your Nargo commands.
 - Provide custom foreign call handlers for NoirJS.

-If you are looking for a more end-to-end guide with a code example you can clone and play around, follow the [Oracle Tutorial](../tutorials/oracles.md)